temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 1. Ensure that your certificates meet the [Requirements for client certificates](#requirements-for-client-certificates).
 1. [Add client CA certificates to a Cloud Namespace](/cloud/tcld/namespace/accepted-client-ca/add).

-### Option 2: Create certificate filters for each Namespace
+### Option 2: Use the same root certificate for all Namespaces but create a separate certificate filter for each Namespace

 [How to manage certificate filters in Temporal Cloud](/cloud/how-to-manage-certificate-filters-in-temporal-cloud)